dotnet/docs-maui/docs/user-interface/theming.md

 > [!NOTE]
 > Changing a theme at runtime requires the use of XAML styles, and is not possible using CSS.

+.NET MAUI also has the ability to respond to system theme changes.
+The system theme may change for a variety of reasons, depending on the device configuration.
+This includes the system theme being explicitly changed by the user, it changing due to the time of day, and it changing due to environmental factors such as low light.
+For more information, see [Respond to system theme changes](system-theme-changes.md).

 ## Define themes

 A theme is defined as a collection of resource objects stored in a `ResourceDictionary`.